rsdoiel/antenna/snapshots.md

 date: 2025-04-01, updated: 2025-04-01, from: Simon Willison’s Weblog

 <p><strong><a href="https://ai.pydantic.dev/evals/">Pydantic Evals</a></strong></p>
-Brand new package from the Pydantic AI team which directly tackles what I consider to be the single hardest problem in AI engineering: building evals to determine if your LLM-based system is working correctly and getting better over time.</p>
+Brand new package from David Montague and the Pydantic AI team which directly tackles what I consider to be the single hardest problem in AI engineering: building evals to determine if your LLM-based system is working correctly and getting better over time.</p>
 <p>The feature is described as "in beta" and comes with this very realistic warning:</p>
 <blockquote>
 <p>Unlike unit tests, evals are an emerging art/science; anyone who claims to know for sure exactly how your evals should be defined can safely be ignored.</p>